 What do users think recently?

-Recent user voice shows a upset sentiment.
-Users appreciate successful recovery, but report aggressive monetization and technical limitations (closed case).
+Recent user voice shows an upset sentiment.
+Users appreciate successful recovery, but report aggressive monetization.

-What is the competitive landscape for Finder For AirPod & Headphones?
+Competitive landscape for Finder For AirPod & Headphones

 The rivals identified